CodePath-ios-group7-project/CodePath-ios-project/README.md

     * (Update/PUT) Update **user** nickname
     * (Update/PUT) Update **user** location

-#### part 2:  this part involve post，wishlist，message APIs, the layout is simimlar.
+#### part 2:  this part involve post，wishlist，message APIs, the layout is simimlar. -- Michael Ha
 * Home Screen
     * (Read/GET)Query last 20 **post**, listed by creation time.(when user draw to the end, it will load more. )
     * (?/?) add post to **wishlist**